gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 If every `Δsteps_i = 0`, the slice is still emitted as a pause command (`steps = 0`, `ticks = dt`) on **all** axes (a dwell).
-That happens at exact stops and during coordinated direction pauses.
+That happens at an exact stop.
+A direction pause is not this
+slice: it is a split of the reversing axis’s last step (§4.4), and the other axes keep their planned steps.

 ### 9.3 16-bit `steps` and queue stuffing